Affine Deligne-Lusztig varieties associated to additive affine Weyl group elements

 \begin{prop}[Geck-Pfeiffer] Let $w \in W$, and suppose that $\supp(w) = S$ and $w$ is of minimal length in its conjugacy class.
 Then $w$ is elliptic. \end{prop}

 It is clear that if $w$ belongs to the Coxeter conjugacy class, then $w$ is elliptic.
-If $G$ is of type $A_n$, this characterizes the elliptic elements, as we show in the example that follows.
-In general, however, there are elliptic elements whose finite part is not conjugate to any Coxeter element, and Proposition \ref{T:min} appears as Proposition 3.1.12 in \cite{GPbook}.
+If $G$ is of type $A_n$, being conjugate to a Coxeter element characterizes the elliptic elements (Proposition 3.1.16 in \cite{GPbook}).
+In general, however, there are elliptic elements which are not conjugate to any Coxeter element, and Proposition \ref{T:min} appears as Proposition 3.1.12 in \cite{GPbook}.

-\begin{example} If $G$ of type $A_n$, the Weyl group is the symmetric group on $n$ letters $S_n$.
-It suffices to argue that if $\supp(w)=S$ and $w \in \mathcal{C}_{min}$, then $w$ is Coxeter.
-Label the simple reflections $s_1, s_2, \dots, s_n$ in the usual way, so that $s_i = (i, \ i+1)$ is the transposition that interchanges the $i$ and $i+1$ coordinates.
-Suppose that $\supp(w)=S$, so that any reduced expression for $w$ uses all of the simple reflections.
-If $w$ does not belong to the Coxeter conjugacy class, then this means that $w$ is not an $n$-cycle.
-We argue by looking at its cycle structure that $w$ is then conjugate to an element of smaller length.
-Consider the disjoint cycle decomposition for $w$, We thus observe that $w$ is conjugate to the following element: Finally, note that $\ell(w')< n$, since any reduced expression for $w'$ is the product of Coxeter elements from $j$ disjoint subgroups $W_T$ for $T \subsetneq S$, but also necessarily excludes $s_{k_1}$, for example.
-Since $w$ is of full support, we must have $\ell(w) \geq n > \ell(w')$, and so $w \notin \mathcal{C}_{min}$. \end{example}

 \end{subsection}

 \begin{subsection}{Cyclic shift classes}